-The Company's executive officers are eligible to participate each year in the Bonus Plan which was adopted by the board of directors in January 2011, and approved by the Company's stockholders at the annual meeting in May 2011.
-Following the May 2014 approval of the 2014 Plan by the Company's stockholders, awards have been made under the 2014 Plan.
+The Company's executive officers are eligible to participate in incentive bonus awards on an annual basis under the 2014 Plan.
 The compensation committee has delegated to the Subcommittee, consisting of Messrs.
-Beinstein and Podell, the authority to grant compensation to executive officers under the Bonus Plan and the 2014 Plan that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code.
-Thus, with respect to these officers, the Subcommittee selects participants in the Bonus Plan and the 2014 Plan, determines the amount of their award opportunities, selects the performance criteria and the performance goals for each year, determines whether the performance goals have been met and administers and interprets the Bonus Plan.
-An eligible executive may (but need not) be selected to participate in the Bonus Plan and the 2014 Plan each year.
+Arkin and Podell, the authority to grant compensation to executive officers under the 2014 Plan that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code.
+Thus, with respect to these officers, the Subcommittee selects participants in the 2014 Plan, determines the amount of their award opportunities, selects the performance criteria and the performance goals for each year, determines whether the performance goals have been met and administers and interprets the 2014 Plan.
+An eligible executive may (but need not) be selected to participate in annual incentive bonus awards under the 2014 Plan.

-In 2014, each of the Company's named executive officers participated in the Bonus Plan.
-The Bonus Plan performance criteria for 2014 varied among the participants depending upon the entity that employed the participant.
+In 2015, each of the Company's named executive officers participated in the annual incentive bonus program under the 2014 Plan.
+The annual incentive bonus performance criteria for 2015 varied among the participants depending upon the entity that employed the participant.
 For Messrs.
-Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2014 were based on: 37.5% on adjusted earnings before interest and taxes, or Adjusted EBIT, of Liggett; 37.5% on distributions to stockholders of the Company; and 25% on adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, of Douglas Elliman Realty, LLC.
-For Mr. Bernstein, 50% is based on Liggett Adjusted EBIT and 50% is based on Liggett Volume.
+Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2015 were based on: 37.5% on adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; 37.5% on distributions to stockholders of the Company; and 25% on adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, as defined in the 2014 Plan, of Douglas Elliman Realty, LLC.
+For Mr. Bernstein, 50% is based on Liggett Adjusted EBIT, as defined, and 50% is based on Liggett Volume.
 These measures were chosen because Adjusted EBIT is commonly used as a measure of performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry and are, in each case, the drivers of the business and stockholder value in those industries.

-Under the terms of their respective employment agreements, for 2014, Messrs.
+Under the terms of their respective employment agreements, for 2015, Messrs.
 Lorber, Lampen, Kirkland, Bell and Bernstein were eligible to receive a target bonus of 100%, 50%, 25%, 25% and 100% of their respective base salaries.

-Depending on the level of achievement of the performance criteria, the actual amounts of incentive bonuses could also exceed the target bonus amounts (see "Grants of Plan-Based Awards in 2014").
-The Subcommittee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable under the Bonus Plan.
+Depending on the level of achievement of the performance criteria, the actual amounts of incentive bonuses could also exceed the target bonus amounts (see "Grants of Plan-Based Awards in 2015").
+The Subcommittee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable under the annual incentive bonuses granted under the 2014 Plan.

-The 2014 performance necessary for Messrs.
+The 2015 performance necessary for Messrs.
 Lorber, Lampen, Kirkland, Bell and Bernstein to receive bonuses at the target level were set at levels which were believed to be reasonably achievable based on internal corporate plans.

 For Messrs.
-Lorber, Lampen, Kirkland and Bell, the performance necessary to achieve the minimum, target or maximum bonus in 2014 was as follows:
+Lorber, Lampen, Kirkland and Bell, the performance necessary to achieve the minimum, target or maximum bonus in 2015 was as follows:

-- percentages of target bonus based on Liggett Adjusted EBIT were \$165,000,000 (50%), \$195,000,000 (100%), and \$200,000,000 and above (125%); the actual Liggett Adjusted EBIT for 2014 were \$201,755,000; - percentages of target bonus based on cash dividends per share of the Company were \$1.40 (50%), \$1.60 (100%), and \$1.80 and above (125%); the actual cash dividends paid in 2014 were \$1.60 per share; and, - percentages of target bonus based on Douglas Elliman Adjusted EBITA were \$44,500,000 (50%), \$52,000,000 (100%), and \$57,500,000 and above (125%); the actual Douglas Elliman Adjusted EBITA for 2014 were \$58,139,000.
+percentages of target bonus based on Liggett Adjusted EBIT were \$185,000,000 (50%), \$215,000,000 (100%), and \$220,000,000 and above (125%); the actual Liggett Adjusted EBIT for 2015 were \$237,542,000;

+- percentages of target bonus based on cash dividends per share of the Company were \$1.40 (50%), \$1.60 (100%), and \$1.80 and above (125%); the actual cash dividends paid in 2015 were \$1.60 per share; and, - percentages of target bonus based on Douglas Elliman Adjusted EBITA were \$45,000,000 (50%), \$52,500,000 (100%), and \$60,000,000 and above (125%); the actual Douglas Elliman Adjusted EBITA for 2015 were \$55,695,000.